PeterCamilleri/CX16/vm/sweet_16.md

 Since this is a "new" op-code, the assembler does not directly support it.

 Further, support for this instruction is optional.
-There are three steps to gaining access to this testing facility:
+There are four steps to gaining access to this testing facility:

 1. Include the line: